Cold brewed coffee is typically made using coarse grounds because they're easier to strain and help keep sediment down during a long steep.

 2. Add 1000 ml of cold water and stir well.

-3. Put the lid on your French press or container and let it sit at room temperature for 12-24 hours.
+3. Put the lid on your French press or container and let it sit for 12-24 hours.
 I like to go for 15 hours.

 4. After 12-24 hours, plunge the French press or pour the cold brew from the container into another container or pitcher, using a cheesecloth if needed to filter out any grounds.

-Note: You can scale up the recipe when making it for more people.
+Note: You can scale up the recipe to accommodate more people when making it.
 You can stick to the 1:10 ratio of coffee to water for a well-balanced taste.
 (And you can even make a decaf cold brew!)

 Now that you know about the easy steps to make cold brew with fine coffee grounds, let’s talk about the best ways to filter out those fine coffee grounds that will inevitably be in your cold brew coffee.